behroozmirzaie/learning_kafka_iceberg_flink/training_plan/day-05/README.md

 Iceberg is an open table format designed to address these limitations.
 It's not a storage engine or a processing engine; it's a specification for how to manage a large, slow-moving dataset in a distributed file system like HDFS or a cloud object store like Amazon S3.

+#### Iceberg is a Format, Not a Service

+This is the most important concept to understand.
+You cannot "run" Iceberg by itself.
+It is a set of rules—a blueprint—for how data files and metadata files should be organized.
+To actually read or write data in the Iceberg format, you need a **computation engine** like Apache Spark or Apache Flink.
+In our setup, the `spark-iceberg` and `flink` containers are the engines that understand the Iceberg blueprint and do the actual work.

+#### The Two Meanings of "Iceberg": Format vs. API

+The name "Iceberg" can be confusing because it refers to two related but distinct concepts:

+1.  **The Table Format (The Blueprint for Data):** This is the physical specification for how data is stored.
+It defines the structure of metadata files, manifest files, and data files on disk.
+This is the core of Iceberg.

+2.  **The REST API (The Blueprint for Communication):** This is a standardized protocol that defines how engines (like Spark) should communicate with a **catalog** (like Nessie).
+The API provides a standard way to request information like "Create a table," "What is the current state of this table?," or "Commit these changes."
+Nessie implements this API, acting like a librarian that an engine can talk to.
+The engine asks the librarian (Nessie) where to find a book (a table's metadata), and the librarian points to the right location.
+The engine then uses its knowledge of the Table Format to actually read the book.

 ### Core Concepts

 *   **Tables:** An Iceberg table is a collection of data files, just like a Hive table.
 However, the state of an Iceberg table is managed by a metadata file, not by a directory listing.